yieldprotocol/docs-v2/developers/liquidations.md

 There are exceptions to this rule.
 1. It is possible to set any given collateral/underlying pair as out of scope for the Witch.
 Some pairs should not be liquidated (such as DAI/fyDAI).
-2. It is possible to set any owner to be protected from liquidations.
+2. It is possible to set any address to be protected from liquidations.
 The goal for this is to be able to run parallel liquidation engines.

 Governance can choose whether liquidations for any pair should be of the whole vault, or of only a part of the vault.